awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings-summary.md

   + The first API listed is the primary API, which is the API request associated with the highest\-risk observed activity\.
 This is the API that triggered the finding and correlates to the attack stage of the finding type\.
 This is also the API that is detailed under the **Action** section in the console, and in the finding's JSON\.
   + Any other APIs listed are additional anomalous APIs from the listed user identity observed in proximity to the primary API\.
 If there is only one API on the list, the ML model did not identify any additional API requests from that user identity as anomalous\.
   + The list of APIs is divided based on whether an API was **successfully called**, or if the API was unsuccessfully called, meaning an error response was received\.
 The type of error response received is listed above each unsuccessfully\-called API\.
 Possible error response types are: `access denied`, `access denied exception`, `auth failure`, `instance limit exceeded`, `invalid permission - duplicate`, `invalid permission - not found`, `operation not permitted`\.
-  + APIs are categorized by their associated AWS service\.
+  + APIs are categorized by their associated service\.
 **Note**
 For more context, select **Usual APIs** to open a pane that gives details on the top APIs, to a maximum of 20, usually seen for both the user identity and all users within the account\.
 The APIs are marked **rare** \(less than once a month\), **infrequent** \(a few times a month\), or **frequent** \(daily to weekly\), depending on how often they are used within your account\.
 + **Unusual Behavior \(Account\)** – this section gives additional details on the profiled behavior for your account\.
 The information tracked in this panel includes: